 The Physician Scientist Training Program (PSTP) in the Department of Pathology and Laboratory Medicine is committed to training the next generation of physician scientist leaders in Clinical Pathology and Anatomic Pathology.
 The program focuses on providing support and mentorship through the clinical and postdoctoral training years to prepare trainees for highly competitive tenure track academic positions as an independent physician scientist.
 Although the regular three-year Clinical Pathology and Anatomic Pathology Residency Programs include time for research training, the Department recognizes that serious basic science training requires substantial additional time.
 Thus, the Department supports PSTP trainees for up to an additional three years dedicated entirely to research training after completion of residency.
 During this research training there are no required clinical activities.
-The PSTP combines the intensive clinical training environment of New York Presbyterian Hospital and the Weill Cornell Medical College with rigorous basic and translational science training in any laboratory at Weill Cornell Medical College, Rockefeller University, Memorial Sloan Kettering or the Hospital for Special Surgery.
+The PSTP combines the intensive clinical training environment of New York Presbyterian Hospital and the Weill Cornell Medicine with rigorous basic and translational science training in any laboratory at Weill Cornell Medicine, Rockefeller University, Memorial Sloan Kettering or the Hospital for Special Surgery.
 Leading laboratories in these institutions represent a range of disciplines including cancer biology, vascular biology, microbiology, genetics, biomedical engineering, immunobiology, genomics, neurobiology, computational sciences, cell biology, and biochemistry.

 Eligible applicants include graduates with a combined MD-PhD degree or an MD degree and a strong record of basic science research experience.
 Applicants must fulfill all eligibility requirements for clinical or anatomic pathology training.
 The most competitive candidates will have a strong commitment to a research career in academic medicine and an outstanding academic and research record.